Cinnamonsroll/inspector/README.md

 ### Installation

-Make sure you have [node v16] installed and the latest version of npm. (npm comes with node if you install node)
+Make sure you have the latest version of [node](https://nodejs.org) installed and the latest version of npm. (npm comes with node if you install node)

 Then clone this github repo.